 There aren’t many tools or materials needed to successfully remove moss from the roof.
 Be sure to use caution when climbing and standing on your roof and have a helper to not only secure your ladder but to pass your tools as well.
 Here’s everything needed to remove moss from the roof:

 - Safety glasses

 - Garden hose

 - Spray nozzle

 - Moss cleaner

 - A garbage bag

-If you instead go for a liquid moss cleaner, attach a garden hose to the container.
+If you instead go for a liquid moss cleaner (like this), attach a garden hose to the container.
 Let the water run and wait for the moss cleaner to start flowing.
 Then apply the cleaner, starting from the roof ridge and working downward.
 Depending on the size of your roof, you could need only one bottle of moss cleaner, or several if the roof is larger.